Artemis-Tran/price-track/README.md

 npm run build
 ```

-This will create an optimized build in the `dist` directory, which can then be packaged and distributed.
+This will create an optimized build in the `dist` directory, which can then be packaged and distributed or uploaded to the Chrome Web Store.